Dennis the Menace (U.S. comics): Film and television

 Dennis the Menace has been the subject of a number of adaptations.

 The first one produced is a CBS sitcom that aired from 1959 to 1963 starring Jay North as Dennis, Herbert Anderson as Henry Mitchell; Joseph Kearns as George Wilson, and subsequently Gale Gordon as his brother, John Wilson.
 North also appeared as Dennis on an episode of The Donna Reed Show and in the theatrical film Pepe (both 1960).
 In the United Kingdom, the series was titled simply Just Dennis, so as not to conflict with the Beano character of the same name.

 On September 11, 1987, a Dennis the Menace live-action television film was broadcast; it was later released on video under the title Dennis the Menace: Dinosaur Hunter.
 Distributed by LBS Communications, it was produced by Colex Enterprises and DIC Entertainment as a pilot for a potential series.

-Another live-action Dennis the Menace film, starring Walter Matthau as Mr. Wilson and Mason Gamble as Dennis, was released to theaters in 1993.
+Another live-action Dennis the Menace film, starring Walter Matthau as Mr. Wilson, Joan Plowright as Mrs. Wilson, and Mason Gamble as Dennis, was released to theaters in 1993.
 It was originally titled The Real Dennis the Menace before the final name was approved.
-This was followed with the direct-to-video Dennis the Menace Strikes Again in 1998, starring Don Rickles as Mr. Wilson.
-The most recent film adaptation, A Dennis the Menace Christmas was released to DVD on November 6, 2007.
+This was followed with the direct-to-video Dennis the Menace Strikes Again in 1998, starring Don Rickles as Mr. Wilson, Betty White as Mrs. Wilson, and Justin Cooper as Dennis.
+The most recent film adaptation, A Dennis the Menace Christmas, was released to DVD on November 6, 2007.
 The Warner Bros. production starred Robert Wagner as Mr. Wilson, Louise Fletcher as Mrs. Wilson, and Maxwell Perry Cotton, then a six-year-old actor, as Dennis.